 Lucrative bonus offers have always been a huge component of online sports betting.
-Clearly, there are differences in the quality and offering of various online sportsbooks, but the simple truth is that valuable bonus offers are one of the best tools sportsbooks have to acquire new customers in the hyper-competitive online market.
+Clearly, there are differences in the quality and offering of various online sportsbooks.
+But the simple truth is that valuable bonus offers and promo codes are one of the best tools sportsbooks have to acquire new customers in the hyper-competitive online market.

 Brick-and-mortar sportsbooks located in casinos may have a few promos running now and again, but the best offers are generally found online.

-Online sportsbooks like to focus emerging markets like Michigan with special bonus offers.
-These promotions are designed to attract new customers for the launch of online betting.
+Online sportsbooks like to focus emerging markets like Michigan with lucrative welcome offers for your first bet.
+These promotions are designed to attract new customers to online betting services.